If you can't decide between red and brown hair, mahogany is certainly the way to go.

 Punchy & Pigmented

 Nothing puts the focus on your moneymaker better than face-framing highlights.
-Combined with a side part and loose waves, the mahogany hue here is ultra-flattering and warm.
+Combined with a side part and loose waves, the mahogany hue here feels ultra-warm.

 Take your sisterlocs to the next level with a mahogany hue paired with natural roots.
 (Find our comprehensive sisterlocs cheat sheet here.)